-- Inquiring of management, the audited entity's head of internal audit and those charged with governance, including obtaining and reviewing supporting documentation relating to the Crown Estate Fund Investment Account's policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or noncompliance with laws and regulations including the investment requirements set out in the Crown Estate Act 1961 and the Memorandum of Understanding between The Crown Estate Commissioners and The Commissioners for the Reduction of Nation Debt. - discussing among the engagement team and involving relevant internal and or external specialists, regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.
-As part of this discussion, I identified potential for fraud in the following areas: revenue recognition, posting of unusual journals, bias in management estimates and review of significant transactions that are unusual or outside the normal course of business; - obtaining an understanding of Crown Estate Fund Investment Account's framework of authority as well as other legal and regulatory frameworks that the audited entity operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of the audited entity.
-The key laws and regulations I considered in this context included The Crown Estate Act 1961 and the Memorandum of Understanding; and
+- the nature of the sector, control environment and operational performance including the design of the Crown Estate Fund Investment Account's accounting policies; - inquiring of management, Crown Estate Fund Investment Account's head of internal audit and those charged with governance, including obtaining and reviewing supporting documentation relating to the Crown Estate Fund Investment Account's policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations including the Crown Estate Fund Investment Account's controls relating to the Crown Estate Fund Investment Account's compliance with the Crown Estate Act 1961, the Memorandum of Understanding between the Crown Estate Commissioners and the Commissioners for the Reduction of National Debt and Managing Public Money. - discussing among the engagement team regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.

+As a result of these procedures, I considered the opportunities and incentives that may exist within the Crown Estate Fund Investment Account for fraud and identified the greatest potential for fraud in the following areas: revenue recognition and posting of unusual journals.
+In common with all audits under ISAs (UK), I am also required to perform specific procedures to respond to the risk of management override of controls.

+I also obtained an understanding of the Crown Estate Fund Investment Account's framework of authority as well as other legal and regulatory frameworks in which the Crown Estate Fund Investment Account operates, focusing on those laws and regulations that had a direct effect on material amounts and disclosures in the financial statements or that had a fundamental effect on the operations of the Crown Estate Fund Investment Account.
+The key laws and regulations I considered in this context included the Crown Estate Act 1961, the Memorandum of Understanding between the Crown Estate Commissioners and the Commissioners for the Reduction of National Debt and Managing Public Money.